muhamm-ad/PyBLEToolkit/docs/services/exemple_ble_uart_service.md

 ## GUI Implementation

-The `UARTServiceTab` class inherits from `ServiceTab` and provides a visual representation of the UART data using matplotlib for plotting and a customtkinter-based terminal interface.
+The `UARTServiceTab` class inherits from `AbstractServiceTab` and provides a visual representation of the UART data using matplotlib for plotting and a customtkinter-based terminal interface.
 See [UARTServiceTab](../../src/services/uart_service.py).

 It is composed of two tab views:
 - **Plotter**: This tab plots incoming floating-point numbers using matplotlib and customtkinter.
 It features controls to start and stop plotting, clear the plot, and adjust the x-axis range.